-“Avoir la flemme” is a commonly used French idiom that translates literally to “to have phlegm” and means “to be lazy”, “not feel like”, “can’t be asked” and “can’t be bothered”.
+“Avoir la flemme” is a commonly used French expression that translates literally to “to have phlegm” and means “to be lazy”, “not feel like”, “can’t be asked” and “can’t be bothered”.
 La flemme translates to “laziness”.
-A French definition is the adjective fainéant, which also translates to lazy.

 Avoir la flemme